 - a.
 Visible flames where they should not be. - b.
 An unusual amount of heat or light. - c.
 Seeing or smelling smoke. - d.
-The distinct ozone smell of electrical equipment fire. - e.
-A smoke detector or fire alarm is sounding.
+The distinct ozone smell of electrical equipment fire. e.

 5. Use proper equipment at hand to extinguish the fire only if: